sentient-agi/Sentient-Enclaves-Framework/README.md

 │   ├── fingerprinting_server : A model fingerprinting server that fingerprints models based on OML fingerprinting library │   ├── inference_server : An inference server that uses a local model inference.
 │   ├── X_Agent : A reference agent that interacting with X users.
-├── web-ra: Web Server for remote attestation of enclaves (WIP) └── docs : Detailed documentation for the framework and its components
+├── ra-web-srv : Web Server for remote attestation of enclaves (WIP) └── docs : Detailed documentation for the framework and its components

 ```